ArcadeHustle/FiSTer-JVS-IO/README.md

 <img src="https://github.com/ArcadeHustle/FiSTer-JVS-IO/blob/main/rs232_rs485.jpg">

 Although we've not completely abandoned this path, we will be backburnering it for now as we focus on a USB based solution that fits more into the MiSTer landscape.
+It may be instinctive to ensure that all "arcade" cores support JVS via SNAC, the task would be monumental.
+Because of that our current approach will make use of JVS emulation over serial, subsequently converted to USB events.<br>

 Historically we would use either a Maxim MAX485, MAX3485, MaxLinear SP485, SP3485, or LT1785 for the task of converting RS485 to proper RS232 signaling.
 Through the help of a CP2102 USB to serial SoC we can enable MiSTer to handle JVS without the need for SNAC.
 Best of all we can do so with only minor code changes.<br>
 https://datasheets.maximintegrated.com/en/ds/MAX1487-MAX491.pdf<br>
 https://www.maxlinear.com/ds/sp483-sp485.pdf<br>
 https://www.analog.com/media/en/technical-documentation/data-sheets/LT1785-1785A-1791-1791A.pdf<br>
 https://www.silabs.com/documents/public/data-sheets/CP2102-9.pdf<br>

-Although it may be instinctive to ensure that all "arcade" cores support JVS via SNAC, the task would be monumental.
-Because of that our current approach will make use of JVS emulation over serial, subsequently converted to USB events.<br>

 ### Verified OpenJVS Support
 With the help of both [Bobby Dilly](https://twitter.com/bobbydilleyuk), and [Booger](https://twitter.com/marcusjordan) we've been able to get a functional example of JVS working in a recent fork of MiSTer.
 These changes will be backported to the current MiSTer tree, and submitted as a Pull Request in the coming weeks.<br>